cosmos/sdk-tutorials/tutorials/7-cosmjs/2-first-steps.md

 ## Prepare a signing client

 If you go through the methods inside [`StargateClient`](https://github.com/cosmos/cosmjs/blob/v0.28.2/packages/stargate/src/stargateclient.ts#L139), you see that it only contains query-type methods and none for facilitating the preparation of transactions.
-Sure, it has [`BroadcastTx`](https://github.com/cosmos/cosmjs/blob/v0.28.2/packages/stargate/src/stargateclient.ts#L350) a function that can send ready-made transactions.
+It does have [`BroadcastTx`](https://github.com/cosmos/cosmjs/blob/v0.28.2/packages/stargate/src/stargateclient.ts#L350), a function that can send ready-made transactions.

-Now, for Alice to send transactions, she needs to be able to sign them.
-And to be able to sign transactions, she needs access to her _private keys_ or _mnemonics_.
-Or rather she needs a client that has access to those.
+Now, for Alice to send transactions she needs to be able to sign them.
+And to be able to sign transactions she needs access to her _private keys_ or _mnemonics_ (or rather she needs a client that has access to them).
 That is where [`SigningStargateClient`](https://github.com/cosmos/cosmjs/blob/v0.28.2/packages/stargate/src/signingstargateclient.ts#L147) comes in.
 Conveniently, `SigningStargateClient` inherits from `StargateClient`.

 Update your import line: